 There’s a lot to see and do in the Big Easy, so why not take it all in on two wheels?
 Biking in New Orleans is actually really awesome, as I found out during my visit.
 The French Quarter is a perfect place to explore by bicycle thanks to the narrow streets, slow traffic, and abundant New Orleans bike rental shops.

 Farther afield, you have City Park which can be accessed via bike paths and bike lanes and there is a surprising amount of paved multi-use paths around the city like the Mississippi River Trail, Pontchartrain Lakefront Trail, and my favorite, the Tammany Trace.

 So if you’re heading to New Orleans and want to see it from the seat of a bike, read on to learn how!

 What to expect when biking in New Orleans

 Before setting out on your bike adventures, here are a few things you should know about biking in New Orleans:

 New Orleans Bike Rentals

 There are a number of places to rent bikes in New Orleans.
-Here are a few of the top New Orleans bike rental companies:
+Here are a few of the top rental companies:

-- Buzz Nola: Located just west of the French Quarter in the Central Business District, Buzz Nola has a fleet of single speed cruisers and city e-bikes.
-Each rental comes with a basket, heavy-duty bike lock, bike lane map and optional helme.
+Located just west of the French Quarter in the Central Business District, Buzz Nola has a fleet of single-speed cruisers and city e-bikes.
+Each rental comes with a basket, heavy-duty bike lock, bike lane map, and optional helmet.
 They offer hourly and daily rates.

 - Phone number: (504) 533-9688